fwolfst/dar-ke/README.md

 Player tries to orient and align herself and the entities in the world around herself, picking up clues and ultimatively finding an end (a beginning) to the story, after which a tiny animation and the credits are shown.
 Player sees the world through ego-perspective.
 Game can be played with one hand.

+#### The three stages

 ### MVP

-- [ ] Player can move, upon which the horizon gives indication of movemnt (by objects and via head bobbing)
+- [X] Player can move, upon which the horizon gives indication of movemnt (by objects and via head bobbing)
-- [ ] Other entities exist (structures and individuals), some of which can move through the world on their own
+- [X] Other entities exist (structures and individuals), some of which can move through the world on their own
+- [ ] There are three stages / riddles to progress through
 - [ ]  (Narrative) Text is shown
 - [ ] Text can show location based, too
 - [ ] There are at least two endings
 - [ ] An ending is an animation and the credits
+- [ ] A narrative guides through the whole experience

 ### Stretch goals